Graduates from our mentor program

 The Clark Center Annex - Twenty-two units of permanent supportive housing for men.

-The Day Center at the Bud Clark Commons - The front door to the agency, the Day Center provides showers, clothing, laundry, access to residential program waiting lists, information and referral, Community Voice Mail, mail, a message service, identification assistance, a computer lab, a hair salon, and housing assistance to homeless persons.
+The Day Center at the Bud Clark Commons - The front door to the agency, the Day Center provides showers, clothing, laundry, access to residential program waiting lists, information and referral, mail, a message service, identification assistance, a computer lab, a hair salon, and housing assistance to homeless persons.

 Doreen's Place - A 90-bed short-term residential program for men, featuring: case management, life skills, mental health counseling, and an on-site fitness room.
 Stays are up to four months.

 Housing Services - Providing housing assistance, supportive services, a special outreach program for homeless women, and services to help people maintain their housing.
 Housing Services also provides eviction prevention, rental assistance, and case management for people on our shelter waiting lists.

 Jean's Place - A 60-bed program for women.
 Jean's Place was the first program of its kind for women in Portland.
 It features an education and employment center, mental health counseling, case management, and life skills.
 The program includes the opportunity to lease a room at Jean's Place while rebuilding rental histories.
 Stays are up to three months.